ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 ### Using and Abusing

-It is usually fairly easy to spot code that is missing a builder: You can find the same object creation logic scat- tered all over the place.
-Another hint that you need a builder is when your code starts producing invalid objects.====
+It is usually fairly easy to spot code that is missing a builder: You can find the same object creation logic scattered all over the place.
+Another hint that you need a builder is when your code starts producing invalid objects.

 Builder pattern sometimes creeps up on you as your application becomes increasingly complex.